mjd-dataalchemist/HotelBookings---DataAnalysis/Readme.md

 # Hotel Bookings Data Analysis

 ## Project Description
-This project focuses on the analysis of the `HotelBookingDemandDatasets.pdf` article and the `hotel_bookings.csv` dataset, providing valuable information through a rigorous analysis and visualization process.
+This project focuses on the analysis of the `HotelBookingDemandDatasets.pdf` article and the `hotel_bookings.csv` dataset, providing insights through a rigorous analysis and visualization process.

 ## Contents
 1. [Exploratory Data Analysis (EDA)](#exploratory-data-analysis-eda)